Parasitic plant/host plant interactions

 Parasitic plants use hydrolytic enzymes to break down cell walls of their host plants but are able to protect their own cell walls from enzymatic attack.

-One of our goals is to study the difference between cell wall composition in the parasite Cuscuta and its hosts and analyze the enzymes involved.
+We study the difference between cell wall composition in the parasite Cuscuta and its hosts and analyze the enzymes involved.
 This knowledge can help to develop novel, more specific enzyme cocktails for plant biomass hydrolysis.
+In addition, it helps us understand why some plants are not susceptible to the parasite.

 Plant cells are divided into "rooms" called compartments or organelles.
 The compartment that is typical for plant cells are the plastids (or chloroplasts).
 Plastids possess their own genetic information (the plastid genome or plastome) that contains important information for the biosynthetic pathways located in this compartment.